Kaya Jones

 Chrystal Neria (born August 28, 1984), known professionally as Kaya Jones, is a Canadian-born American singer and model.
 She originally became known in 2003 for performing with the American girl group the Pussycat Dolls.
 Since 2004, she has pursued a solo career in music.

-In 2017, she joined the National Diversity Coalition for Trump as their Native American Ambassador for Trump despite having no membership or cultural involvement in any federal or state tribe.
+In 2017, she joined the National Diversity Coalition for Trump as their Native American Ambassador for Trump, despite not being a member of any recognized tribe and having no evidence of indigenous ancestry.

-Personal life
+Early life

-Chrystal Neria was born in Toronto, Ontario and raised in Las Vegas, Nevada.
-She joined the girl group the Pussycat Dolls in December 2003, when she was 19.
-Group founder and choreographer Robin Antin claimed she was not an official member of the group after she claimed that the group was a "prostitution ring" for entertainment executives.
+Chrystal Neria was born into a Christian family in Toronto, Ontario on August 28, 1984.
+She was raised in Las Vegas, Nevada.